 Joe Cole’s unreal Aston Villa contract

-It’s arguable that Aston Villa’s new signing Joe Cole would have earned millions in the American MLS league and taken his pick from exciting major cities to live in like New York, Los Angeles or Miami.
+It’s arguable that Aston Villa’s new signing Joe Cole would have earned millions in the American MLS league and taken his pick from exciting major cities to live in, like New York, Los Angeles or Miami.

 But why did Cole sign?
 How did this happen?

-Well, it’s been revealed by sources that Aston Villa’s finance team have developed an enticing new style of player contract known as the ‘blank page’ contract or a ‘Blankety, Blank’, as it has been nicknamed in the legal profession.
+Well, it’s been revealed by sources that Aston Villa’s finance team have developed an enticing new style of player contract known as the ‘blank page’ contract or a ‘Blankety Blank’, as it has been nicknamed in the legal profession.

 Apparently, the fact that Lerner is in the process of selling the club has opened up a loophole where the costs of all signings are transferred to the new incoming owner through a bit of perfectly legal back-end creative accounting.

 Taking advantage of the limbo ‘for sale’ period of Aston Villa, which allows this, the Lerner-endorsed ‘Blankety Blank’ contract allows a player to essentially devise his own contract.

 It’s reported that despite Senderos testing the waters by writing up a contract for £75,000-a-week, the ‘within reason’ clause meant his wage had around two-thirds shaved off it after the arbitration committee showed videos from his time at Arsenal .

 From the terms that have been leaked to MOMS, we know he asked for and was granted the use of Lerner’s private jet to get him up and down from London to Birmingham for training and Villa home games.

 Well, Lionel Messi is reportedly on £380,000-a-week, and as Cole reminded the arbitration committee, in 2010 the current England captain Steven Gerrard had declared: ‘Anything Messi can do, Joe can do as well, if not better’.

 PS – Look closely at that contract that Cole is signing!
 To our overseas friends, ‘Blankety Blank’ was a British comedy game show popular in the 1980’s.

 A Venglos View is a satirical (and sometimes surreal) look at the Villa.
-Check out other Venglos Views here
+Check out other Venglos View